 Admission FAQs

-The application deadline for both Masters and Ph.D. programs for the Autumn 2024 start date is Thursday, December 7, 2023, by 11:59 pm (PST).
+The application deadline for both Masters and Ph.D. programs for the Autumn 2025 start date is December 6th, 2024.
 All application materials, including test scores, must be submitted by the posted deadline.
 You can also submit supplemental material before the deadline, and it will be matched with your online application.

 If you are a re-applicant, you must provide all the required materials again, including letters of recommendation.
 If your test scores are less than five years old, they may be reinstated.
 For more information on reapplying, please send an email to eps-admissions@stanford.edu.